Kelvinzx/Kelvinzx-powerbi-sales-dashboard-analysis/README.md

 This presentation contains:

-project overview
+- project overview
-dashboard explanation
+- dashboard explanation
-cleaning process
+- cleaning process
-key metrics
+- key metrics
-insights
+- insights
-recommendations
+- recommendations
-report usage guide
+- report usage guide

+  ---
-⚠️ Disclaimer
+## ⚠️ Disclaimer

 This project was developed as a portfolio and learning project using a simulated retail sales dataset.

-Important Notes:
+# Important Notes:
-The dataset is not from a real company
+- The dataset is not from a real company
-The business name and records are used for demonstration purposes Some values were intentionally dirty to simulate real-world data cleaning challenges This project is intended to showcase practical analytics workflow and reporting skills 🙌 Author
+- The business name and records are used for demonstration purposes
+- Some values were intentionally dirty to simulate real-world data cleaning challenges
+- This project is intended to showcase practical analytics workflow and reporting skills 🙌 Author

-Kelvin Etisi

-Aspiring Data Analyst passionate about:

-turning messy data into clear insights building clean dashboards learning practical business analysis
-🔗 Connect with me
+## 🔗 Connect With Me

-You can also connect with me on LinkedIn and follow my analytics journey.
+You can also connect with me on LinkedIn and follow my analytics journey  @https://www.linkedin.com/in/kelvin-etisi-39704a259/overlay/contact-info

-⭐ If you found this project interesting
+## ⭐ If you found this project interesting

 Feel free to star this repository and check out my other projects.